-Course Entry Requirements
+Course Entry Requirements for Photography A Level

-Any Art & Design GCSE Grade 4 or a Technology GCSE Grade C including Resistant Materials, Product Design, Graphic Products, Textiles or equivalent.
-If you haven’t studied Art, no problem, just come and speak to one of the tutors.
+Any Art & Design GCSE Grade 4 or a Technology GCSE Grade 4 including Resistant Materials, Product Design, Graphics Products, Textiles or equivalent.
+However, if you haven’t studied Art, no problem, just come and speak to one of the tutors.